Stanislabski/Stanislabski.github.io/_members/ashley-scadden.md

   emial: ashley.scadden@cuanschutz.edu
 ---

-Ashley has been a part of the CU community since 2014, earning her bachelor's and master's degrees in biochemistry at the University of Colorado at Colorado Springs.
-Her thesis focused on exploring how epigenetic marks affect the genomic organization of Neurospora crassa.
-She joined the Stanislawski Lab in the summer of 2022.
+Ashley is a professional research assistant in the Stanislawski Lab in the Department of Biomedical Informatics.
+She joined the lab in the summer of 2022 after completing her M.Sc. in Biochemistry at the University of Colorado Colorado Springs.
+Outside of the lab, Ashley enjoys hiking, fishing, and baking.